These players toed both sides of Cards-Cubs

 A select group of the thousands who have put on a big league jersey at any point can say they toed each side of the rivalry rubber.

 Hall of Famers, club legends and postseason greats have sported both Cubbie blue and the birds on the bat at different points in their career.
-More than 350 have done so, and only 34 can say they spent their careers split only between the Cubs and Cards.

 For purposes of this list, we’re picking some of the highlights, whether they be enshrined in the Hall of Fame, are notable players from one team who might surprise you to have played on the other or are recent examples of crossing the rivalry line.
 (The full lineup comes courtesy of Baseball-Reference’s multifranchise search function.)